-1. Quid Pro Quo Harassment: Any action by a College employee in which submission to conduct of a sexual nature is made either explicitly or implicitly a term or condition of an individual's education, grades, recommendations, or extra-curricular or employment opportunities.

-2. Unwelcome Conduct: Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the College's education program or activity.

-3 Sexual Assault, Dating Violence, or Stalking: "Sexual assault" as defined in 20 U.S.C. \$1092(f)(6)(A)(v), namely, "an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation.
-"Dating violence" as defined in 34 U.S.C. \$12291(a)(1), namely, "violence committed by a person - (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (B) where the existence of such a relationship shall be determined based on a consideration of the following factors: (i) the length of the relationship; (ii) the type of relationship; and (iii) the frequency of interaction between the persons involved in the relationship."
-"Stalking" as defined in 34 U.S.C. \$12291(a)(30), namely, "engaging in a course of conduct directed at a specific person that would cause a reasonable person to- (A) fear for his or her safety or the safety of others; or (B) suffer substantial emotional distress."
+- 1. Quid Pro Quo Harassment: Any action by a College employee in which submission to conduct of a sexual nature is made either explicitly or implicitly a term or condition of an individual's education, grades, recommendations, or extra-curricular or employment opportunities. - 2.
+Unwelcome Conduct: Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the College's education program or activity. - 3.
+Sexual Assault, Dating Violence, or Stalking: "Sexual assault" as defined in 20 U.S.C. §1092(f)(6)(A)(v), namely, "an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation".
+"Dating violence" as defined in 34 U.S.C. § 12291(a)(1), namely, "violence committed by a person (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (B) where the existence of such a relationship shall be determined based on a consideration of the following factors: (i) the length of the relationship; (ii) the type of relationship."
+"Stalking" as defined in 34 U.S.C. § 12291(a)(30), namely, "engaging in a course of conduct directed at a specific person that would cause a reasonable person to (A) fear for his/her/their safety or the safety of others; or (B) suffer substantial emotional distress."